Call for Training Projects for 2024 and Educational Leave (CPP)

 Component: Faculty of Economics

-Summary: The dual-discipline Master's program in economics and political science, "Governance of Societies and Territories in Transition" (GSTT), offers high-level training in both disciplines.
-Open to students with a solid background in social sciences, it prepares them for careers in the future and in evolving sectors.
-The content has been designed with a view to the major challenges that are transforming the organization of our societies and territories.
-The project consists of offering online courses (content, videos, and tests) so that students recruited at the start of this M1 program can acquire in advance the fundamentals of economics, political science, and the quantitative tools necessary for these two disciplines.
+Summary: The interdisciplinary Master's program in Economics and Political Science, "Governance of Societies and Territories in Transition" (GSTT), offers high-level training in both disciplines.
+Accessible to students with a strong background in social sciences, it prepares them for careers in promising and evolving sectors.
+The curriculum has been designed to address the major challenges transforming the organization of our societies and territories.
+The project involves providing online courses (content, videos, and tests) so that students admitted to the first year of the Master's program (M1) can acquire the fundamentals of economics, political science, and the quantitative tools necessary for these two disciplines.

-Economics and Programming: Unlocking Student Potential with Xcas:
+Economics and Programming: Unleashing Students' Potential with Xcas:

-Abstract: This project proposes the creation of innovative educational resources, including explanatory videos on the use of Xcas—free computer algebra software—economic model codes, and tutorials for generating personalized exercises.
-These resources will be optional, giving students the flexibility to choose their level of engagement according to their needs, without adding additional difficulty to the curriculum.
+Summary: This project proposes the creation of innovative educational resources, including explanatory videos on the use of Xcas – an open-source computer algebra system – economic model code, and tutorials for generating personalized exercises.
+These resources will be optional, thus offering students the flexibility to choose their level of engagement according to their needs, without adding extra difficulty to the curriculum.

-Abstract: Starting from the identification and recognition of the uses of generative AI derived from the personal practices of pupils and students and their teachers, from middle school to university, whether or not related to school activities, we wish to contribute to the design of teaching resources, tools, and activities that use GAI for the reception and production of various types of writing, from middle school to university, and lead to literary and literacy learning (understanding and appropriation of genres, stages of planning, writing, revising, and rewriting a text, etc.); with the aim of promoting the reasoned and ethical use of these AIs in the training of students who will become primary and secondary school teachers.
+Summary: Starting from the identification and use of generative AI in the personal practices of students and their teachers, from middle school to university, whether or not related to school activities, we wish to inform the design of resources, devices and teaching activities that utilize generative AI for the reception and production of various types of writing, from middle school to university, and lead to literary and literacy learning (understanding and appropriating genres, planning stages, writing, revising and rewriting a text, etc.); and this, with the aim of promoting a reasoned and ethical use of these AIs in the training of students, future primary and secondary school teachers.

 Project leader: MODESTE Simon